Code-Institute-Submissions/paulday966-milestone1/README.md

 I copied the description text, address, phone number and email address for Hanushka Coffee House from [Hanushka Coffee House](https://www.facebook.com/pg/Hanushka-Coffee-House-108537019250225/about/?ref=page_internal).
 I added these details to the Hanushka Coffee House cafe on the East Sussex cafe page.

 I copied the address, tearooms phone number and email address for Bluebells Tearoom from [Bluebells Tearoom](https://www.bluebellstearoom.co.uk/).
 I added these details to the Bluebells Tearoom cafe on the East Sussex cafe page.
-I created the desciption for this cafe myself
+I created the description for this cafe myself

 ##### Kent Cafes